 You’re putting your other financial goals on hold

 You have big financial goals (and personal ones too), but you’ve set many of them aside until your student loan debt is paid off.
 Why not speed up that process?
-By refinancing your student loans, you can get rid of your higher education debt more quickly if you choose a shorter loan term or pay more than your required payment each month.
+You can take all of those monthly savings and put them towards making pre-payments each month or you can select a shorter loan and get rid of your higher education debt more quickly.
 Once you are student-debt-free, you can funnel your former loan payments to a new goal — whether that’s increasing your retirement contributions, funding a home improvement project or saving for your child’s education.
-And the sooner you refinance your student loans, the sooner you’ll see the light at the end of the tunnel.

 You want to make the right financial choices for your life